 If you love

-it, it's a Keeper.
-Otherwise, it's got to go.
+it, it is a Keeper.
+Otherwise, the extraneous must go.

 anything outgrown goes)